 Horseback riding with Appalachian Trail Rides is easy and safe.
 Even if you pick a group ride, you’re in the outdoors…safely spread out from other people.

-While we are more risk tolerant than other families I know, I still feel like this would be a considered a safe, low-risk activity for those who are being super cautious.
+While we are more risk-tolerant than other families I know, I still feel like this would be considered a safe, low-risk activity for those who are being super cautious.
 And it’s the perfect way to get the kids off their screens and into the great outdoors.

 WHERE TO STAY NEAR THE TRAIL RIDE